 Rafting Equipment List (PDF)

-All food is provided on our trips.
+All food is provided on our trips, except for any personal snacks you would like.
 If you have any dietary restrictions, please let us know as soon as possible.
 We can work with most dietary restrictions or allergies, but need to know beforehand.

 We pick our own fresh vegetables from the Soil Stewards Farm, the student-run farm at the University of Idaho, the first-day.